 These tougher questions have a purpose: they give the interviewer a deeper sense of who you are and whether you're a good fit for the company.

-Tough Job Interview Questions and Examples of the Best Answers
+12 Common Tough Interview Questions and Best Answers

 Here are some of the toughest interview questions that employers ask, along with advice on how to respond and sample answers.